Hanro50/Pascaltriangle/README.md

-# Pascaltriangle
+# Pascal's triangle
-A little coding challenge to create a program to display pascal's triangle to the nth row
+A little coding challenge to create a program to display pascal's triangle to the nth row.